na6an/GlitchReport/PowerSurge.md

 Worse part was, the bus has been malfunctioning since after;
 speed of the bus was slow down to about 20 mph and A/C began not working.
 The bus driver tried another 2~30 minutes before declaring unable to drive.
-Eventually, the bus was side stopped at the highway for over 3 hours until MegaBus dispatched another bus.
+Eventually, the bus was side stopped at the highway for over two hours until MegaBus dispatched another bus.

   <img src="https://github.com/na6an/GlitchReport/blob/master/img/mbus-advisory.PNG" alt="alt text" width="600" height="200">
   <img src="https://github.com/na6an/GlitchReport/blob/master/img/mbus-ticket.PNG" alt="alt text" width="520" height="140">